Visual Identity Systems

 5. Behance

-- Consultant's Take: This is the 800-pound gorilla.
+• Consultant’s Take: This is the 800-pound gorilla.
 The problem?
 It’s 90% noise.
-The only way to use Behance effectively is to ignore the homepage and use the search.
+The most effective way to use Behance is to bypass the homepage and utilise the search function.
 Search for “Brand Identity” or “Packaging” and then filter by “Most Appreciated” and “Curated Galleries.”
 Look for projects that show the process—sketches, failed concepts, and application mockups.
-That's where the real learning is.
+That’s where the real learning is.

 6. Dribbble

-- Consultant's Take: Dribbble is dangerous.
-It's fantastic for seeing a beautiful icon, a slick animation, or a trendy logo mark.
+• Consultant’s Take: Dribbble is a dangerous platform.
+It’s fantastic for seeing a beautiful icon, a slick animation, or a trendy logo mark.
 It is terrible for strategic brand inspiration.
-Most of what you see isn't real; it's self-initiated “concept” work.
+Most of what you see isn’t real; it’s self-initiated “concept” work.
 Use it for micro-inspiration, but never for overall brand strategy.
-It's the definition of “style over substance.”
+It’s the definition of “style over substance.”

 Category 3: The Web & Digital Specialists (For Digital-First Brands)

-If your brand lives primarily online, these are your go-tos.
+If your brand primarily lives online, these are your go-to options.

 7. Awwwards

-- Consultant's Take: This is where you see what's possible on the web.
-Pay attention to how brands use motion, typography, and layout to create an experience.
+• Consultant’s Take: This is where you see what’s possible on the web.
+Pay attention to how brands utilise motion, typography, and layout to craft an engaging experience.
 The warning?
 A lot of this is “awards-bait”—slow, heavy, and impractical for a small business.
 Use it for ideas on interaction, not as a blueprint for your e-commerce site.

 8. Httpster